aws-samples/aws-refactoring-to-serverless/patterns/extract_send_message.md

 Use [Lambda Destination ](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-destinations/) to send the message and configure the channel name in CDK or CloudFormation to make the application topology explicit.

-For a CDK example written in Typescript, please see [/code/send-message](/code/send-message).
+For a CDK implementation written in Typescript, please see [/implementation/extract-send-message](/implementation/extract-send-message).

 ## Considerations